 Figure 5 shows a graphic explanation of the terminology.
 The details of how to find the intersections are provided in Section 2 of the paper.
 The steps in creating the roads are explained in Section 3.
-The proposed method is evaluated in Section 4 and is compared with four existing approaches: two visual methods [Davies et al. 2006, Biagioni and Eriksson 2012b], a merging method [Cao and Krumm 2009] and a clustering method [Edelkamp and Schrödl 2003].
-Biagioni and Eriksson [2012a] have implemented these methods and made them publically available.
+The proposed method is evaluated in Section 4 and is compared with three existing approaches: a visual method [Davies et al. 2006], a merging method [Cao and Krumm 2009] and a clustering method [Edelkamp and Schrödl 2003].
+Biagioni and Eriksson [2012] implemented these three methods and made them publically available.